webforj/webforj-documentation/docs/getting_started/configuration.md

 # Configuration

-The DWCj can be configured using a project's POM file, and a plugin designed to make deploying an application easy.
-The following sections outline the various options that can be changed in order to achieve the desired result, both with an without the provided DWCj installation plugin.
+Webforj can be configured using a project's POM file, and a plugin designed to make deploying an application easy.
+The following sections outline the various options that can be changed in order to achieve the desired result, both with an without the provided Webforj installation plugin.

 ## Using the Install Plugin